It’s easy to underestimate how important your choice in hiking socks can be.

 However, with such thick padding sometimes socks can get away without including nylon by just letting the thickness of the sock vouch for its longevity.

-How to Choose the Best Hiking Socks for You
+How to Choose the Best Hiking Socks

 Let’s start with the fundamentals and work through everything you need to consider in choosing a hiking sock.